We examine the best ideas in game box storage but mostly I gripe about the ones that drive me bonkers.

 But the best 3-D storage has to be Steam Park by iello, the best (and only) steampunk themepark game ever.
 The game has 18 3-D rollercoasters that fit just perfectly in the box.
 Not to mention dozens of 3-D concessions stands, several decks of cards, bags of meeples, and numerous other tokens.
 I almost put it in the running for the number 1 design.
 As for the game, I give it two thumbs up, my boys give it two white-knuckled screams, and the rando single-rider behind me just stares off into space, ruining my photo.

 These days, every game is released with a mandatory subsequent expansion, if not several.
 Now ignoring their diminishing returns and intrinsic value, which game box is best designed to handle such a plethora of diverse components?
-Especially once the release the ubiquitous all-in-one or Big Box edition?
-There are many games that do a good job, but my contenders both come from the same company, an All-Star in bow design, Queen Games.
+Especially once they release the ubiquitous all-in-one or Big Box edition?
+There are many games that do a good job, but my contenders both come from the same company, an All-Star in box design, Queen Games.

 To start, the base game of Kingdom Builder is better designed than Alhambra and can even hold the first expansion, Nomads, without any issue.
 But when it comes to the game’s Big Box, Alhambra is the best architect in town.

 The Alhambra Big Box packs in 5 expansion and did a phenomenal job of arranging them into distinct individual compartments.
 This allows players to mix & match their own preferred version of the game.
 For example, I don’t like the “vizier” cards, but I love the “city gates.”
-With this edition it is to choose between the base game, with any or all expansions with ease.
+With this edition it is easy to choose between the base game, with any or all expansions with ease.

 In contrast, Kingdom Builder’s components are larger, and it’s amazing that they were able to fit everything inside, but there is no division amongst the 4 expansion.
 So, if you don’t like “Marshlands” for example, you’ll have to exile those pieces yourself.
 So, for my money, it’s Alhambra’s Big Box by a mile.